ahmedaltour/cloud-developer/course-03/exercises/README.md

 4. reverse proxy---->https://hub.docker.com/repository/docker/ahmedaltour/reverseproxy

 ### screenshots for the project
-The screen shoots are located in screenshots folder in the repo.
+The screenshots are located in screenshots folder in the repo.
 ***